simonwu53/RoadSurfaceRecognition/README.md

 <img src="assets/performance.png" width="1600" alt="performance">

 ### Dataset
-The collected accelerometer data during the experiment can be found [here]().
+The collected accelerometer data can be found [here](https://github.com/simonwu53/RoadSurfaceRecognition/blob/master/data/sensor_data_v2.zip).
 Each file collected is a session and stored in `csv` format with the following fields:

 | Field Name | Data Type | Description |